 Anything else you want people to know?

 When you find out that you’re BRCA positive, it puts your mindset in a deep, dark place and the thing that got me through was connecting with other women in the same circumstances as myself via Facebook groups, and local chapters of previvor and survivor organizations like FORCE and Bright Pink.
 I also picked up yoga, which was huge for quieting for mind.
-Do something…yoga, meditation, workout, massage…it’s important to be nice to yourself.
+Do something…yoga, meditation, workout, walk, pick up new podcasts… it’s important to be nice to yourself.
 And I’m still friends with a lot of those women I connected with then.